Franky-star101/Healthcare-Insights-Dashboard/README.md

 * Insurance Coverage:A majority are covered by NHIF (46.1%), while 42.2% have no insurance.
 * Routine Check-ups and Cancer Screening:A significant proportion of respondents do not undergo regular check-ups or screenings.Those who do tend to follow longer intervals between visits.
 * Small families (1–3 children) dominate (53.3%), while 23.7% have 7+ children.
+* Data Focused on the central and Western Region.
 ## Recommendations
 1. Expand Awareness Campaigns:Educate individuals about the importance of health insurance, targeting underserved populations.
 2. Promote partnerships between public and private sectors to provide affordable premiums.
 3. Community Health Programs:Organize regular health camps in underserved areas to provide free or subsidized check-ups.
 4. Improved Accessibility in Rural Areas:Increase the number of healthcare centers in underserved regions.
+5. Focused outreach programs can be designed based on high-population regions and also didtribute across the country.